Annual Greenhouse, Sod and Nursery Survey (GSNA)

 The target population is all farms in the 10 provinces of Canada that operate any greenhouse, sod, or nursery operations, except for institutional farms and community farms.
 Farms in the survey frame have been extracted from the Statistics Canada Business Register using the 2011 Census of Agriculture.

 The questionnaires were developed by subject matter experts through consultation with the provinces and industry experts.
-The Operations and Integration Division and the Crops Section of the Collection, Planning and Management Division of Statistics Canada conduct in-house testing for flow and consistency.
+The Operations and Integration Division and the Crops Section of the Collection, Planning and Research Division, Enterprise Statistics Division of Statistics Canada conduct in-house testing for flow and consistency.

 Subject matter experts may change, add or remove questions.
 This typically happens because of changes in market trends or because of information in debriefing reports from field staff.

-New questions were pre-tested in the field in 2008.
+New questions were pre-tested in the field in 2008 and 2016.
 This included testing the cognitive process of respondents in answering questions and other tests to obtain feedback for the design of the questionnaire.

 This is a sample survey with a cross-sectional design.